mojganmadadi/Thermal_Image_Georeferencing_Public/README.md

 To reproduce the result without running into package problems, you can use the docker file to create the same image and use the container to run the code.

 Also, the repo uses [Weights and Biases](https://wandb.ai/site/) to monitor the model performance and evaluation metrics.

 The repo follows [Hydra](https://hydra.cc/docs/intro/) template for improved scalability of the project.

+For training, the config file can be modified to `train_or_test: "train"` and the training can be run by `python main.py`.